 Your gut health will be much better off relying on the food that goes into your hatch (mouth).
 Raw, organic, and as-close-to-living foods tend to be optimal and therefore should be the end of the food spectrum to lean toward.

 It is true that most of us are low in vitamin D3.
 Mainly because we don’t get outside in the sun enough.
 Depending on your skin tone most people will need at least 10-20 minutes of direct sunlight to even start making vitamin D. Then another 10-20 minutes will get you plenty of vitamin D for a week or so.
-However, avoid sunburns at all cost.
+However, avoid sunburns at all costs.
 They are never good.
-Now the key, should you choose to take Vitamin D3 as a supplement, is that it needs to be balanced with the other fat soluble vitamin like Vitamins A, E, and K. Especially K2.
-Most people are harming themselves by not balancing these four fat soluble vitamins out appropriately.
+Now the key, should you choose to take Vitamin D3 as a supplement, is that it needs to be balanced with the other fat-soluble vitamin-like Vitamins A, E, and K. Especially K2.
+Most people are harming themselves by not balancing these four fat-soluble vitamins out appropriately.

-Hope these gentle yet powerful suggestions empower you to make wise health decisions for you or a loved one 😊
+Hope these gentle yet powerful suggestions empower you to make wise health decisions for yourself or a loved one 😊